kanpov/archivedwebsite/_articles/rethinking-spaced-repetition.markdown

 ---
 layout: page
-title: "(DRAFT) Rethinking Spaced Repetition"
+title: "Rethinking Spaced Repetition"
-date: 2022-07-18 +0300
+date: 2022-07-26 +0300
 ---

-## Disclaimer

-- This is an early draft of the article and may not represent the final content.
-- It has been published to gather early feedback (to submit your critique, write to the email stated in the very bottom of the page).
-- Everything written here is subject to change, so read it with that in mind.
-- The draft stage can last up to 14 days, and it is entirely possible that this draft will be completely thrown out and/or the article topic changes or the article is cancelled entirely.
-- Article drafts are not persisted, meaning that this text will be gone (unless you dive into this website's commit history and extract it from there) after the final version is out.

 ## Introduction

-If you've ever wanted to learn a foreign language, then you've gone through the painful process of learning vocabulary.
+If you've ever wanted to learn a foreign language, then you've gone through the painful process of memorizing vocabulary.

-The prevalent method of teaching vocabulary in schools has always been inefficient: you get a block of new vocabulary and grind through the words for hours in the evening, desperately trying to smash the words into your brain.
-And even after doing so, you'll most likely forget everything after the test and have to relearn them again in a few weeks.
+**The prevalent method of memorization in schools has always been inefficient**: you get a block of new information and grind through the words for hours in the evening, desperately trying to smash the words into your brain.
+And even after doing so, you'll most likely forget everything after the test and have to relearn everything again in a few weeks.

-Spaced repetition is a scientifically-proven technique of remembering any sort of information that aims to address these concerns and make learning more efficient.
+**Spaced repetition** is a scientifically-proven technique of remembering any sort of information that aims to address these concerns and make learning more efficient.
 In this article I'm going to explain what it is in detail and how to make it more scalable throughout your language learning process.

+As a disclaimer, I'd like to note that **this article is not about learning vocabulary as a whole**, it is purely about what is considered the most efficient method of memorization.

-## What is Spaced Repetition?
+## The Principles of Spaced Repetition

+To understand what spaced repetition is and why it works, you first need to understand the basics of the **core concepts** behind it.

-### Active Recall Testing
+### I. Active Recall Testing

-Active recall testing is a simple term that means being asked a question and trying to remember the answer, e.g.
+Active recall testing is a simple term that means **being asked a question and trying to remember the answer**, e.g.
 _recalling_ the answer.
 This is in contrast to passive study, where we read, watch, or listen to something without pausing to consider if we know the answer.
 Both methods have their uses in language learning, as will be explained later.